Editor's note: Following is an open letter to the community from Archbold President and CEO Perry Mustian:

-• The numbers of COVID-positive patients in Archbold facilities are lower than they were in April and the first half of May, and we are truly thankful for that.
-We attribute much of this to the actions taken across our community to closely follow CDC guidance and local recommendations.
+Less than a month ago I shared some optimism that the numbers of COVID-positive patients in Archbold facilities were lower than they were in April and the first half of May.
+We were thankful for that, and attributed much of the decline in admissions to the actions our community took to closely follow CDC guidance and local recommendations.

 President and CEO